ztffn/vertexworld/README.md

 *   **Git & GitHub/GitLab/Bitbucket.**

-## 3. Development Plan - Phased Approach
+## 4. Development Plan - Phased Approach

 1.  **Phase 1: Vertical Slice - Core Rendering (Frontend)**
     *   **Setup:** Initialize project with Vite, React, React Three Fiber, and Drei.
-    *   **Terrain:** Create a single, large, procedurally generated or static heightmap-based terrain chunk.
+    *   **Terrain:** Create a single, large, procedurally generated or static heightmap-based terrain plane.
     *   **Styling:** Implement the grid-line shader on the terrain.
     *   **Camera:** Set up camera controls suitable for a top-down/isometric view (e.g., `MapControls` or `OrbitControls` from Drei, configured appropriately).

-2.  **Phase 2: Chunking & LOD (Frontend)**
-    *   **Chunk System:** Design and implement a basic chunking system.
-Divide the initial terrain into a few manageable chunks.
-    *   **Dynamic Loading:** Implement logic to load/unload chunks based on camera position (initially, a simple proximity check).
+    *   **Dynamic Vertex Updates:** Implement the logic to update the vertices of the plane based on the camera position and the visible portion of the heightmap.

-    *   **LOD Implementation:** Introduce at least two levels of detail for terrain chunks (e.g., a high-poly version when close, a low-poly or impostor when far).
+2.  **Phase 2: LOD & Optimization (Frontend)**
+    *   **LOD Implementation:** Introduce a simple LOD system by reducing the number of segments in the plane for distant views.
+    *   **Performance Optimization:** Profile and optimize the dynamic vertex update process.
+    *   **Consider using Web Workers for vertex calculations.**

 3.  **Phase 3: Basic Gameplay Mechanics (Client-Side)**
     *   **State Management:** Integrate Zustand for managing UI and client-side game state.